Skip links

 Here are tips to make sure your employees are adequately washing their hands:

-• Use as hot of water as the hands can comfortable stand
+• Use as hot of water as the hands can comfortably stand

 • Use a brush for nails to remove contaminates under the nails